Shia Islam: The four books and the Shia hadith canon

+The four sources of Jaʿfari jurisprudence: the role of ʿaql

+The Jaʿfari school of jurisprudence recognises four sources of religious law: the Quran, the Sunnah (comprising both the Prophet's traditions and those of the twelve Imams), the consensus of Shia scholars (ijmāʿ), and the intellect (ʿaql).
+The inclusion of the intellect as an independent source of religious law is theologically grounded in the doctrine of divine justice — since the human intellect is capable of independently recognising moral categories, its conclusions in matters where revelation is silent or ambiguous carry genuine legal weight.

+The practical significance of ʿaql as a jurisprudential source is considerable: it gives Shia jurisprudence a degree of rational flexibility that allows it to engage with novel legal questions through reasoned argument rather than exclusively through textual precedent.
+This rationalist orientation also underlies the Shia institution of the marjaʿ al-taqlīd (source of emulation), the senior jurist whose qualified legal reasoning (ijtihad) ordinary believers are expected to follow in matters of religious practice — an institution that has no precise equivalent in Sunni jurisprudence, where the dominant Ashari and Athari theological frameworks are more suspicious of subjecting divine matters to rational evaluation.

 Occultation (Ghaybah)

-Jamkaran Mosque in Qom, Iran, is a popular pilgrimage site for Shia Muslims.
-Local belief holds that the 12th Shia Imam—the promised Mahdi according to Twelvers—once appeared and offered prayers at Jamkaran.
+The Jamkaran Mosque in Qom, Iran, is a holy site in Shia Islam.
+It is belived to be the place where the Mahdi once appeared and offered prayers.
+Every year, millions celebrate Mid-Sha'ban at the mosque, marking the birth of Muhammad al-Mahdi.

-The Occultation is an eschatological belief held in various denominations of Shia Islam concerning a messianic figure, the hidden and last Imam known as "the Mahdi", that one day shall return on Earth and fill the world with justice.
+The Occultation is an eschatological belief held in various denominations of Shia Islam concerning a messianic figure, the hidden and last Imam known as "the Mahdi", who will one day return to fill the world with justice.
 According to the doctrine of Twelver Shia Islam, the main goal of Imam Mahdi will be to establish an Islamic state and to apply Islamic laws that were revealed to Muhammad.
-The Quran does not contain verses on the Imamate, which is the basic doctrine of Shia Islam.

-Some Shia subsects, such as the Zaydism and Nizari Isma'ilism, do not believe in the idea of Occultation.
-The groups that believe in it differ as to which lineage of the Imamate is valid and, therefore, which individual has gone into Occultation.
-They believe many signs will indicate the time of his return.

-Twelver Shia Muslims believe that the prophesied Mahdi and 12th Shia Imam, Hujjat Allah al-Mahdi, is already on Earth in Occultation, and will return at the end of time. Ṭayyibi Ismāʿīlīs and Fatimid/Bohra/Dawoodi Bohra believe the same but for their 21st Ṭayyib, At-Tayyib Abi l-Qasim, and also believe that a Da'i al-Mutlaq ("Unrestricted Missionary") maintains contact with him.
+Some Shia subsects, such as Zaydism and Nizari Isma'ilism, do not believe in the idea of Occultation.
+The groups that believe in it differ as to which lineage of the Imamate is valid and therefore which individual has gone into Occultation.
+Twelver Shia Muslims believe that the prophesied Mahdi and 12th Shia Imam, Hujjat Allah al-Mahdi, is already on Earth in Occultation and will return at the end of time. Ṭayyibi Ismāʿīlīs and Bohra communities believe the same but for their 21st Imam, At-Tayyib Abi l-Qasim, and believe that a Da'i al-Mutlaq ("Unrestricted Missionary") maintains contact with him.
 Sunnī Muslims believe that the future Mahdi has not yet arrived on Earth.

-Hadith tradition

-Shia Muslims believe that the status of Ali is supported by numerous ḥadīth reports, including the Hadith of the pond of Khumm, Hadith of the two weighty things, Hadith of the pen and paper, Hadith of the invitation of the close families, and Hadith of the Twelve Successors.
-In particular, the Hadith of the Cloak is often quoted to illustrate Muhammad's feeling towards ʿAlī and his family by both Sunnī and Shia scholars.
-Shia Muslims prefer to study and read the hadith attributed to the Ahl al-Bayt and close associates, and most have their own separate hadith canon.